bbmokhtari/django-translations/docs/guide/models.rst

    Europe is called `Europa` in German.
    European is called `Europäisch` in German.

+The ``lang`` parameter is optional.
+It determines the language to apply the translations in.
+It must be a language code already declared in the :data:`~django.conf.settings.LANGUAGES` setting.
+If it is not passed in, it will be automatically set to the :term:`active language` code.

 If successful, :meth:`~translations.models.Translatable.apply_translations`
 applies the translations on the translatable :attr:`~translations.models.Translatable.TranslatableMeta.fields` of the instance in place and returns ``None``.
 If it fails it throws the appropriate error.

-The ``lang`` parameter can be dropped, if so it will be automatically set to the :term:`active language` code.

 .. note::